michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 Cancellations have a huge impact on the people we serve- it is devastating news to them when we have to cancel.
 Based on the number of registered participants, we plan for lodging, food orders, supplies and staffing–just for starters.
 Also, depending on the time of year, sometimes it is simply impossible for us to re-fill canceled spaces.&nbsp;

 We recognize that unexpected events happen that can pull participants away from their original commitment.
 Give us a call, we are happy to talk through ideas to recruit other participants and keep your group intact.
-If there is no other option but to cancel your group, call us by May 15th, 2023 to let us know.
+If there is no other option but to cancel your group, call us by May 15th, 2024 to let us know.
 As long as you cancel by May 15th, you’ll only lose $50 per spot.
 All mission trip fees will be forfeited for any cancellations after May 15th.

 ---

 ### Is there a dress code?

 We request modest clothing choices in our Code of Conduct.
 While Group Mission Trips doesn’t have a formal dress code, we serve local organizations that do have specific requirements for volunteers.
-Don’t be turned away from your assigned project due to inappropriate dress\!&nbsp;
+Don’t be turned away from your assigned project due to inappropriate dress!&nbsp;

 * Pack plenty of t-shirts, longer shorts, capris or pants, and close-toe shoes.&nbsp;
-* Please have your females bring a one-piece swimsuit in case they are **assigned to a project site teaching a resident how to swim.&nbsp;**
+* Please have your females bring a one-piece swimsuit in case they are **assigned to a project site teaching a resident how to swim.**&nbsp;
 * Many of our **partner organizations** don’t allow volunteers to wear spaghetti straps, shirts that reveal the midriff, short shorts, or flip flops.
 And, of course, no clothing with offensive language or images.&nbsp;

 ---